tien-han/dnd-ai-dm/README.md

 This project uses the following technologies:

-- (PyQT)[https://pypi.org/project/PyQt6/] - Python Bindings to enable building a full stack application with only Python.
+- [PyQT](https://pypi.org/project/PyQt6/) - Python Bindings to enable building a full stack application with only Python.
 - [OpenRouterAI](https://openrouter.ai/) - Handles AI API calls.

+## API Integration

+All of our code handling the OpenRouter api endpoint is held within `ai_api_client.py` and our API key is set in the local .env file to prevent exposure.

+Within our AIHandler class, we've defined the specific model and API url to use, along with a generalized method that takes in a system and user prompt, converts that to JSON, and sends that to the API for a response.

+We save the API response locally and clean up the text before displaying it to the user in the front end.

 ## Running the Project